cogentcore/core/README.md

 * Window iterates through Viewports on a timer loop, and checks if any have VpNeedsRender flag set, and not VpIsRendering flag -- calls RenderAll on them, passing viewport down.  *first* step is to clear VpNeedsRender flag so any further updates can register need, and each node's NeedsRender flag is cleared after rendering *starts*.
 Better to err on side of extra rendering.

+* If Config modifies the tree, then FullRender is needed: GetSize, DoLayout, then Render

+* If State changes, Style then Render needs to be called..